niko-forte/keyboard-tester/README.md

 It's a very simple but functional code

 Requirements:
-A keyboard (lol)
+- A keyboard (lol)
-Have python installed
+- Have python installed
-You will need the python dependency pyinput
-You can install it by typing in your preferred terminal: pip install pynput
+- You will need the python dependency pyinput, you can install it by typing in your preferred terminal: pip install pynput

 ![](https://github.com/niko-forte/keyboard-tester/blob/main/tester.bmp)